vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/config.md

   ::: note

-  If users choose to refresh, the current service worker will be unregister, and request will start comming to web.
+  If users choose to refresh, the current service worker will be unregister, and request will start coming to web.
 Later the new service worker will start installing and control current page after installed.

   :::